Loyola Marymount University: Frank R. Seaver College of Science and Engineering

-The Frank R. Seaver College of Science and Engineering sees its purpose to be the education of principled leaders.
-It contains thirteen undergraduate programs of study as well as six graduate programs.
+The Frank R. Seaver College of Science and Engineering contains undergraduate and graduate programs.
 Graduate programs are offered in civil, electrical and mechanical engineering, in environmental science, in computer science, in systems engineering, and in dual program called systems engineering and leadership (SE+MBA).

-Undergraduate students experience close interactions with the faculty as a result of small class sizes.
-Students conduct sophisticated state-of-the-art research by working very closely with their professors and they participate in various undergraduate student research conferences and student design competitions.
+LMU's undergraduate engineering program is ranked No. 23 by U.S. News Best Colleges Guide.

 School of Education

 The School of Education at Loyola Marymount has four undergraduate and nine graduate programs of study including a Doctorate in Education (Ed.D.).
-Many students seeking a credential in Elementary Education major in the Bellarmine College of Liberal Arts' Liberal Studies program, which is designed to educate one in the various arts and letters they will be teaching children.

 School of Film and Television

 The School of Film and Television was established in 2003 by consolidating LMU's programs in film and television.
 Admission to the undergraduate program is competitive, with 19% of applicants admitted to the program.
-It is the seventh highest ranked film program in America, according to The Hollywood Reporter and the fifth highest ranked program, according to College Factual (USA Today).
+It is the fifth highest ranked film program in America, according to The Hollywood Reporter and the fifth highest ranked program, according to College Factual (USA Today).
 In 2018, it opened a 35,000 square foot facility, primarily for graduate film students.
 The Playa Vista campus includes three greenscreen studios, eight Avid editing rooms and a Foley stage.
-In the Spring of 2020, dean Peggy Rajski broke ground on the Howard B. Fitzpatrick Pavilion, a 25,000-square-foot structure equipped with a screening theater, a camera-teaching stage and a motion-capture workspace, which is due to open in the Fall of 2021.
+In the spring of 2020, dean Peggy Rajski broke ground on the Howard B. Fitzpatrick Pavilion, a 25,000-square-foot structure equipped with a screening theater, a camera-teaching stage and a motion-capture workspace, which is due to open in the fall of 2021.
 Unlike some other film programs, LMU film students own the intellectual property rights to the films they create while they are in college.

 The School of Film and Television offers bachelor's degrees in Film and Television Production, Screenwriting, Animation, and Recording Arts along with a minor in Film Studies and also Master's programs in Writing and Producing for Television, Film and Television Production, and Feature Film Screenwriting.
 A range of advanced facilities and equipment are available to students, including two soundstages, advanced editing labs, a fully equipped theater, and top-of-the-line camera equipment including five RED One Cameras.

-The School of Film and Television also offers a wide range of internship opportunities through more than 400 partner companies.

 Notable alumni from LMU's film school include Barbara Broccoli, producer of James Bond films since 1990, James Wong, Brian Helgeland, writer/director of the Jackie Robinson biopic 42, Francis Lawrence, director of three of The Hunger Games films, and David Mirkin, an executive producer and showrunner for The Simpsons.